dair-iitd/DSRE/README.md

 ```

 ### Acknowledgements
-The structure of our codebase closely follows that of [OpenNRE's](https://aclanthology.org/D19-3029.pdf).
+Our codebase is built upon [OpenNRE's](https://aclanthology.org/D19-3029.pdf).
 For more details on the format of the dataset's used, we refer the user to their [repository](https://github.com/thunlp/OpenNRE).

 For more details on the DiS-ReX dataset, we refer the user to their [pre-print](https://arxiv.org/abs/2104.08655) as well as their [repository](https://github.com/dair-iitd/DiS-ReX).